Azure/acs-demos/producer/README.md

 # REST API

+## Enqueue

-Now POST to `http://localhost:5000/enqueue' with a a form data payload as
+POST to `http://localhost:5000/enqueue' with a a form data payload as
 follows:

 `queue=<queue_name>&message=<message_text>`